rocky/python-xdis/maynard-tool/README.md

-The C programs are modified from the Maynard Python assember for Python 3.3-3.6
+The C programs are modified from a c program used in Maynard Python assembler for Python 3.3-3.6

 The following is from Maynard: